Overview of the Health Checks Service

-- On-demand probes allow you to execute a one-time probe to assess the health of a public-facing endpoint.
+- On-demand probes allow you to run a one-time probe to assess the health of a public-facing endpoint.
 You can configure on-demand probes to use either or both HTTP and ping protocols.
-This feature is currently only available via the REST API.
+This feature is only available through the REST API.
 A limit exists on how many on-demand probes can be run in a 24-hour period.
 On-demand credits are consumed as the probes are run, and replenished gradually over time.

-- Vantage points are geographic locations from which monitors and probes can be executed to your specified target.
+- Vantage points are geographic locations from which monitors and probes can be run to your specified target.
 Oracle Cloud Infrastructure maintains dozens of vantage points around the world.

 - The Health Checks service allows you to configure both HTTP and ping type monitors.
 Each type has respective protocols.

 Access Health Checks using the Console, SDK, CLI, or API.

 You can access Oracle Cloud Infrastructure (OCI) by using the Console (a browser-based interface), REST API, or OCI CLI.
 Instructions for using the Console, API, and CLI are included in topics throughout this documentation.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.

 To access the Console, you must use a supported browser.
 To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
 You are prompted to enter your cloud tenant, your user name, and your password.